 - 1. Storyboard your Web site by sketching each page showing the placement of text, graphics, and hyperlinks.
 Decide on the actual file name of each page and write it on this storyboard. - 2.
 Use lowercase letters in all Web page and graphic file names.
 Do not use blank spaces or symbols in file names either.
-Web pages must be saved with .htm or .html file extensions.
+Web pages must be saved with the .htm (or .html) file extension.
 Graphics that are used on Web pages must have either a .gif or .jpg file extension.
-You should create folder named something like mywebsite and store all Web pages and graphics in that folder. - 3.
+You should create folder named something like minichwebsite (no spaces and no uppercase letters in this folder name & use your name instead of minich) and store all Web pages and graphics in that folder. - 3.
 Don't get too fancy with your first Web site. - 4.
 Purposefully use active whitespace in your page to space out text and graphics.
 Do not confuse the person browsing your page.
-The motto "Less is more" definitely applies to a home page. - Use logical navigation by adding hyperlinks that allow a person to get back to the previous page without having to use the browser's Back button. - 6.
+The motto "Less is more" definitely applies to a home page. - 5.
+Use logical navigation by adding hyperlinks that allow a person to get back to the previous page without having to use the browser's Back button. - 6.
 Do not add too much text to a home page.
 You can add paragraph's of text to secondary pages in your Web site but not the home page itself. - 7.
 Identify your Web site's audience as you decide on the purpose of your site.
 Sometimes it is not possible to make a site be user-friendly for all audiences (first graders, high school students, middleage adults, experienced Web surfers, elderly people, etc.)